caaroliina/caaroliina/README.md

 <div align="center">
   <h1 align="center"> Hi! 👋 I'm Carolina Garzón !</h1>

-  <h4 align="center"> I'm a passionate full stack developer graduated from Henry, and currently pursuing a degree in Computer Science.
+  <h4 > I'm a passionate full stack developer graduated from Henry, and currently pursuing a degree in Computer Science.
 I enjoy working in teams, where I can leverage my soft skills to achieve effective results.
 My focus is on seeking opportunities in both back-end and front-end development roles.

 I'm driven by a constant quest for self-improvement in all aspects of my life.
 I strive to give my best every day, both in the professional and personal realms.
 I believe in learning and growing through the experiences I face. </h1>
   <br>